Quick and Easy Banana Muffins

 • Add flour, baking powder, baking soda, salt, cinnamon and nutmeg and continue to whisk until ingredients are well-distributed and no flour bits remain.
 If adding walnuts or chocolate chips, fold them in now.
 The batter will be thick.

-• Spoon batter into muffin liners, filling them all the way to the top.
+• Using a medium cookie scoop, scoop batter into muffin liners, filling them all the way to the top.
 Bake for 20-22 minutes.
-Allow the muffins to cool for 5 minutes in the pan, then transfer to a wire cooling rack.
+Allow the muffins to cool for 5 minutes in the pan, then transfer to a wire cooling rack to cool completely.

 Notes